 It can sometimes be dizzying looking at all the different options for close-coupled toilets.
 Do you have an open back or back to the wall?
 What about a standard or soft close seat?
 And what is the difference between a bottom inlet and a rear side inlet?
 And even if you know all of that, which brand do you go for?
 Is Burlington better than Laufen?
 Does a Roper Rhodes toilet far outdo a toilet from Saneux?
 The list of questions goes on and on.

 It can feel like you’d need to be a plumber just to know all of this stuff, and it can be difficult finding an impartial guide online to walk you through this maze.
 But here at UK Bathrooms, we’ve got you covered.
 In this handy online guide, we will be looking at the diverse options of close-coupled toilets.
 And comparing the different brands available.
 We will be explaining the difference between back-to-wall and open back, bottom inlets and rear side inlets.
 And also different types of flush mechanisms, and the pros and cons of standard and soft close seats.

 As you may know, close-coupled means that the cistern sits on the back of the toilet pan, flushing directly through a connecting point.
 Rather than a traditional toilet that uses gravity to create a strong flush.
 A back-to-wall close-coupled toilet is where the pan has walls down the side to the floor, concealing a vertical or horizontal waste pipe.
 This gives a smart finish, and a modern and efficient look to the toilet.

-There are many different brands to choose from when it comes to back-to-wall toilets, all offering their own sleek spin on this popular design.
+There are many different brands to choose from when it comes to close coupled toilets, all offering their own sleek spin on this popular design.
 The Villeroy & Boch O.novo Close Coupled Toilet is attractive in design and environmentally friendly in its usage.
 Sporting the Aquareduct system which helps to restrict the amount of water it uses.
 This toilet comes with a choice between standard or soft closing matching seat.
 The pan itself is a glossy, pure sanitary white, ensuring it fits in with the rest of your bathroom decor.